A chart file is a JSON file that contains the chart data. For an example of a complete chart file, see the chart of Sunniesnow Sample.

 The property text

-specifies the text displayed on the flick note.
+specifies the text displayed on the note.

 type